Cazzar/Cazzar.github.io/_posts/2014-08-15-Forge-SimpleImpl-Tutorial.md

 </div>
 </section><!-- /#table-of-contents -->

-Forge Mod Loader or FML has multiple ways for handling packets, some are not reccomended such as [this][netty_tutorial] and if you can load that page (Sometimes the MinecraftForge wiki is down) CPW has kindly left a large notice saying that that method **WILL** result in a memory leak.
+Forge Mod Loader or FML has multiple ways for handling packets, some are not recommended such as [this][netty_tutorial] and if you can load that page (Sometimes the MinecraftForge wiki is down) CPW has kindly left a large notice saying that that method **WILL** result in a memory leak.
 CPW there also suggested that we use the SimpleNetworkWrapper that has been out for a while.

 ### What is it?